Injured in a Bicycle Accident?

 It is important to remember that the driver’s insurance company and their adjusters are not working in your interest – no matter how concerned they seem over the phone.
 Their goal is to limit their liability and thereby limit your compensation.
 To limit their liability they will investigate the accident looking for factors that may limit the responsibility of their driver in the accident.
 This is what they are looking for when they are talking to you.
 We always recommend that you call our skilled Charleston bicycle accident lawyer for a no obligation consultation.
 With our experience we can deal with the driver’s insurance company with a goal towards getting you the maximum compensation for your injuries.

-Call the Charleston South Carolina bicycle accident lawyer Matthew Marin with Marin and Barrett, Inc. before you talk to any insurance representative.
+Call the Charleston cyclist accident lawyer Matthew Marin with Marin and Barrett, Inc. before you talk to any insurance representative.
 We can provide you with guidance about how to describe the bicycle accident to the adjuster and then conduct our own investigation into the accident and what happened.

 We will fight to get you justice.
 If you or someone you love has been injured in a bicycle accident, you have the right to hold that negligent party personally responsible.
 You have the legal right to demand compensation for medical bills, lost wages, and pain and suffering.
 We understand that a Charleston bicycle accident can be a traumatic experience and stand ready to help fight for your recovery and we are available 24/7 to help at 843-642-2449.